andreadev-it/share-button/README.md

 native share dialog on mobile.
 On desktop, it fallbacks to copying the text to the clipboard.

+To copy the text to the clipboard, the Clipboard API is used when available, otherwise it uses the legacy "execCommand" method.
+When the event is fired, the `detail.method` attribute will show the API used.

 ## Installation
 Add the following script tag to your head:
 ```